HosseinAnari/RM/Readme.md

       to the pangenome.
 The protein sequence of the annotated genes will be also stored in the folder "proteins" in the same path as the pangenome.
+   --connect_annotations or -ca
+      connect the annotated genomic features to the nodes of gDBG.

 <retrieve_features of rf>
    To retrieve the sequence of annotated features from the pangenome.